Ford Focus Active hatchback review

 Reliability & safety

 The Ford Focus has regularly been one of Britain's best-selling cars, making it even more important that Ford produces a model that's both dependable and safe.
-That should be the case if the manufacturer builds on the success of the old model, which came 33rd out of the top 75 cars in our Driver Power owner satisfaction survey in 2018.
-The Focus didn't feature in the 2020 survey.
+The Focus came in 72nd place in the 2021 Driver Power customer satisfaction survey, just one place ahead of its key rival, the Volkswagen Golf.

 The latest Focus Active has lots of new parts, but crucially it also uses some tried and tested engines.
 We expect the latest Focus to feature high on our Driver Power survey in the next few years.